This information is designed to be used in consultation with your health professional. Read our Legal Disclaimer here.

 You may wish to set up a dependable reminder system around when to insert a new ring i.e. on your phone or calendar.

-If you are more than 24 hours late inserting a new ring at the start of a new cycle (more than seven days since your ring was last removed) or have left your ring in place continuously for more than four weeks; insert a new vaginal ring as soon as you remember and use another form of contraception for the next seven days (e.g. condoms).
+If you are more than 24 hours late inserting a new ring at the start of a new cycle (i.e more than seven days since your ring was last removed) or have left your ring in place continuously for more than four weeks; insert a new vaginal ring as soon as you remember and use another form of contraception for the next seven days (e.g. condoms).

 - Less likely than the combined oral contraceptive pill to cause side effects such as nausea.

 - Not affected by diarrhoea and vomiting.

 - Suitable for those with conditions such as inﬂammatory bowel disease.

-Information last updated November 2019
+Information last updated February 2021